(she/her)

-I am a licensed marriage & family therapist with my doctorate in couple and marital therapy.
-My approach to therapy focuses on healing, connection, and emotional insight to allow individuals, kids, teenagers, and families to reach their goals and improve their lives.
-I work together with my clients to tailor treatment so that whatever may be affecting them and can be worked through in a safe, comfortable space.
-Besides being a therapist, I am an adjunct professor and I teach psychology master's students, and I also volunteer with my local library and local animal rescues whenever I can.
+Hi!
+My name is Rachel Chistyakov and I am a Licensed Marriage & Family Therapist with my Doctorate in Couple and Family Therapy.
+My approach to therapy focuses on healing, connection, and emotional insight.
+I focus on these therapeutic factors to better allow individuals, kids, teenagers, and families to reach their goals and improve their lives.
+I work collaboratively with my clients to tailor treatment so that whatever may be affecting them can be worked through in a safe and comfortable environment.
+Besides being a therapist, I am an Adjunct Professor and I teach psychology Master's students.
+I also volunteer with my local library and animal rescues whenever I can.

-First sessions will include a thorough intake and assessment process so I can learn more about what is bringing clients in, what they want to work on, what's worked in the past, and we can begin to create a collaborative treatment plan together.
-We will explore any troubling thoughts, feelings, or patterns that they are experiencing and we will find ways for thrm to move forward through any transition in life.
+First sessions with me will include a thorough intake and assessment process so I can learn more about what is bringing you in, what you want to work on, what's worked and not worked in the past, and then we can begin to create a collaborative treatment plan together.
+We will explore any troubling thoughts, feelings, or patterns that you are experiencing and we will find ways for you to move forward through any transition in life.

 I am compassionate, kind, empathetic, and open with my clients.
 I adhere to professional boundaries and ethics while still showing up as myself in sessions and connecting with my clients from a very real, honest place.
 I don't hide behind the mask of a professional and allow myself to be genuine with my clients, which helps foster a strong therapeutic alliance.

-I utilize different treatment modalities like EMDR, Emotionally Focused Therapy, attachment-based therapy, somatic therapy, and Bowen Family Systems Theory to bring clients the best treatment for their personalized needs.
+I utilize different treatment modalities like EMDR, Emotionally Focused Therapy, Imago Relationship Therapy, attachment-based therapy, somatic therapy, and Bowen Family Systems Theory (amongst others) to bring clients the best treatment for their personalized needs.
 Some of my specialty areas include grief & loss, PTSD and trauma, child and adolescent therapy, family therapy, depression, and anxiety.

 After experiencing EMDR myself and witnessing how transformative it can be, I got trained in this modality and am able to provide it virtually.
 EMDR is helpful in processing trauma, and also works with other mental health concerns like depression, anxiety, phobias, maladaptive habits, etc. It's said that EMDR is like fitting 10 talk therapy sessions into 1; the work can be intense, but clients can generally see relief from symptoms pretty quickly when done consistently.